UBS $2 billion rogue trade suspect held in London

-"From what the reports are saying, it could be that he made a mistake or wrongful judgement," he told Reuters by phone from the Ghanaian port city of Tema, saying he had to speak to his son before drawing any conclusions.

-"I've been calling his phone since and I am hoping he'd be granted bail soon so I can hear his side of the story," he said.
+Adoboli -- a director of exchange traded funds and "Delta 1" working in the bank's London office, according to his profile on networking site LinkedIn -- was arrested on suspicion of fraud, sources told Reuters.

+"I can confirm that an employee of the bank was arrested in London in connection with the statement," a UBS UBSN.VX spokesman said.

-UBS stock ended the day down 10.8 percent, its lowest close since March 2009, after the bank said it might post a third-quarter loss due to the trading, a huge blow as it struggles to rebuild credibility after years of crises.
+UBS said it might post a third-quarter loss after the rogue trades, a huge blow as it struggles to rebuild its credibility after years of crises.

-Late in the day, Moody's said it had placed the bank's long-term debt and deposit ratings on review for a possible downgrade, a further blow to the bank.

-The loss effectively cancels out the 2 billion Swiss franc (1.4 billion pounds) saving UBS hoped to make in a cost-cutting drive detailed last month involving 3,500 job cuts.
+The loss effectively cancels out the $2 billion that the bank had hoped to save in a cost-cutting programme announced last month in which it will axe 3,500 jobs.

-It also threatens the future of UBS's investment bank, which is being reviewed by chief executive Oswald Gruebel as part of a wide-ranging restructuring after heavy losses during the credit crisis and a damaging scandal over bankers helping rich U.S. clients dodge taxes.
+It also threatens the future of UBS's investment bank, which is being reviewed by chief executive Oswald Gruebel as part of a wide-ranging restructuring following heavy losses in the credit crisis and a damaging scandal over bankers helping rich U.S. clients dodge taxes.

-And it undermines claims by the Swiss bank and the industry that such events are a thing of the past.

-UBS, which said no client positions were affected, is scheduled to hold an investor day on November 17 at which it was expected to announce a major overhaul of the investment bank.
+UBS, which said no client positions were affected, is scheduled to hold an investor day on November 17 at which it was expected to announce major restructuring of the investment bank.

 "The matter is still being investigated, but UBS's current estimate of the loss on the trades is in the range of $2 billion," the bank said in a statement.